 The 2018 Napa Valley Quilt, The Fabric of the Land is a blend of Merlot, Zinfandel, Petit Verdot and Petite Sirah – all harvested from Napa Valley grown vineyards.
 Dark purple in the glass with pretty aromatics including licorice, mocha, dried herbs, cedar and blueberry.
 Somewhat savory.
 Lovely texture across the palate – a balanced and a riper showing built around a richness of flavor.
 A crowd pleaser if you will.
 The tannins are drier and darker in nature but are not course.
 Juicy and mouthwatering – this is a fun wine to enjoy by itself.

 This cozy and inviting restaurant opened in 2019 in the very historical Fagiani/Thomas building – named after Nicola Fagiani who bought the building in 1945 and opened a bar, operating as Fagiani’s bar from 1945 until 1974.
+We keep our notes and photos here for historical reference.
 Walking inside one feels like walking back into time, to another era where if the walls could talk – one’s ears would burn with their stories.
 However, not all stories relating to this building have been lost; Co-owner Anita Andrews (Fagiani’s daughter) was murdered inside in 1974 – the weapon: a simple screwdriver.
-The bar remained completely shuttered until 2010 – a year after a DNA match finally identified a suspect in the murder – he was convicted in 2011.
+The bar remained completely shuttered until 2010, a year after a DNA match finally identified a suspect in the murder – he was convicted in 2011.
 Enthusiasts of some of Napa Valley’s more gruesome murder stories, including this one, can reference the book Murder and Mayhem in the Napa Valley by Napa resident, Todd L. Shulman.

 Prior to AVOW, previous tenants included two short lived restaurants, The Thomas and Ninebark.
 Finally, ‘life’ has returned to this space and with other nearby restaurants, this block, the “Joe Wagner block” has become an important destination for both visitors and tourists to downtown Napa (easily within walking distance from the Napa River, numerous tasting rooms and various shops).

-AVOW features three floors including two well stocked bars on both the first and second stories and dining space on all three floors (the kitchen is located on the second floor).
-And there is a large elk head mounted to the wall that Joe got during a hunting trip.
-And fairly unique for the city of Napa is a small semi-outdoor seating area on the third floor offering stellar views overlooking parts of the downtown skyline and Napa River.
-And decorating the walls of the third story are ceramic masks in the likeness of Wagner’s first 25 employees at Copper Cane along with himself and his children.
+The former AVOW features three floors including two well stocked bars on both the first and second stories and dining space on all three floors (the kitchen is located on the second floor).
+And there was a large elk head mounted to the wall that Joe got during a hunting trip.
+And fairly unique for the city of Napa was a small semi-outdoor seating area on the third floor offering stellar views overlooking parts of the downtown skyline and Napa River.
+And decorating the walls of the third story were ceramic masks in the likeness of Wagner’s first 25 employees at Copper Cane along with himself and his children.

 Quilt & Co